 I’m a full-time freelancer developer living in South Florida (Miami/Ft.
 Lauderdale area).
 I am a WordPress developer and specialize in BuddyPress sites/applications.
 I also do stand-alone PHP work.
 I’m also a speaker, meetup organizer, conference organizer and father of three.

-By day, David Dashifen Kees is a mild-mannered programmer living in Virginia working remotely for the Engineering IT Shared Services unit within the College of Engineering at the University of Illinois at Urbana-Champaign.
-By night ... he's pretty much the same thing.
-Programming since the sixth grade, Dash has been writing web applications in academia since 1998 and evangelizing WordPress at Illinois since 2010.
-As the primary WordPress developer for the College of Engineering and a member of the University's "Publish @ Illinois" team running the campus-wide WordPress Network, he's been a driving force behind WordPress adoption within the college and on campus.
-He programs with tabs, uses two spaces after a period, and you can pry the Oxford comma from his cold, dead hands.
+By day, David Dashifen Kees is a mild-mannered programmer living in Virginia working for the Web Services unit within Georgetown University's Information Services department.
+By night ... they're pretty much the same thing except asleep.
+Programming since the sixth grade, Dash has been writing web applications in academia since 1998 and evangelizing WordPress since 2010.
+They program with tabs, uses two spaces after a period, and you can pry the Oxford comma from his cold, dead hands.
+Pronouns: they/them

 David Needham is a Developer Advocate at Pantheon where he focuses on developer education and training.
 When he's not blogging about productivity at davidneedham.me or speaking at conferences, you can probably find him with his bicycle-loving family playing board games in Champaign, IL.

 Donna Talarico is a writer, content marketing consultant and former director of communications in higher ed from Lancaster, Pennsylvania.
 She’s been published in CASE’s Currents magazine, The Guardian Higher Ed and Wiley’s Recruiting and Retaining Adults Learners newsletter.
 Talarico is founder and publisher of Hippocampus Magazine, an online literary journal with a small press division.
 She’s had past lives in radio, print media and ecommerce.